Approximation game

 All the variables here are integers.
 If b ≥ q, the fraction on the right is necessarily ≤ 1.
 That creates an issue because it implies the following:

 This is about as much as we can squeeze out of that stone.
-Rational numbers appear to be difficult to approximate using other rationals.
-The only winning move is to cram more digits into a / b.
+The bottom line is that rational numbers are difficult to approximate using other rationals; in fact, the simpler the number, the fewer good approximations we get.

 Approximating irrationals

-If rational fractions are tough, it might be tempting to assume that the situation with irrational numbers is going to be even worse.
-And yet — here’s the plot of a / b approximations for r = π:
+If rationals tend to be relatively resistant to approximations, it might be tempting to assume that the situation with irrational numbers is going to be worse.
+But, to cut to the chase, here’s the plot of approximations for r = π:

 Note that the plot keeps dipping below the 2-good line over and over again.
 And there are some really nice approximations in there!
 The first arrow points to 22 / 7 ≈ 3.143 (s ≈ 0.009).
 The second arrow points to an even better one: 355 / 113 ≈ 3.141593 (s ≈ 0.00003).
 What’s up with that?